-Take Care of Big Tasks Without Over-Multitasking.
+4. Take Care of Big Tasks Without Over-Multitasking

 Experiment with tackling the hardest or largest portions of your workload when you feel most energetic.
 This is a go-to strategy for me because I often try to do too much in the early mornings despite not really being a morning person.
-Right around noon my mind kicks into high gear, and I can accomplish much more in the afternoon rather than forcing myself into a less productive early morning dash.
+Right around noon, my mind kicks into high gear, and I can accomplish much more in the afternoon rather than forcing myself into a less productive early morning dash.

-I address tasks without too much multi-tasking.
-Too much multi-tasking can cause unnecessary levels of stress to surface.
+I address tasks without too much multitasking.
+Too much multitasking can cause unnecessary levels of stress to surface.
 Separate your day into chunks and work on the easiest ‘autopilot’ tasks when you are tired or approaching burnout.

-Disconnect From Distracting Tech.
+5. Disconnect From Distracting Tech

 It’s impossible to dispose of all contemporary technology; it’s literally ingrained into our lives at this point.
 But that doesn’t mean technology has to be a distraction.
-Determine what’s most important – the tech that is essential to your success, not a hinderance.
+Determine what’s most important – the tech that is essential to your success, not a hindrance.